 A bad blower

 	The bottom line is airflow.
 There must be the proper amount of airflow across the coils for your system to operate efficiently.
 Take this one step further.
 If you have one of the aforementioned problems listed above and the refrigerant remains a liquid, what happens?
 Refrigerant leaving the evaporator is on a non-stop trip to the compressor.
 It is important that the refrigerant has changed from a liquid to a vapor before it reaches the compressor.
-Liquid doesn’t compress and can cause major problems if it reaches the compressor.
+The liquid doesn’t compress and can cause major problems if it reaches the compressor.
 It’s called liquid slugging and can cause irreparable damage to the compressor.

 	HVAC Variable Speed Motors | Common Air Handler Problems

 	That means even when the temperature outside is 80 degrees Fahrenheit the system will still operate full blast.
 It will run as if it were 95 degrees Fahrenheit outside.
 Imagine you had a car that only did one speed.
 Sure it would get you there, but how efficient would it be?
 Both Trane, York, and Carrier HVAC systems have specifically designed systems with variable speed blowers for greater efficiency and humidity removal.
 Other manufacturers have followed their lead.

 	Variable speed motors (technically called ECM or Electronically Commutated Motor) along with two-stage compressors and multi-stage furnaces offer better control and efficiency.
 These components and controls help your system run at the speed it needs to run.
 The appropriate speed to meet the current load demand.
 Temperatures are even and the equipment cycles per hour are reduced.
 In both the summer and winter the motor runs at a lower speed until the demand increases.
 Then it ramps up to meet that higher demand.
 It only runs or consumes enough energy to meet the current demand.
-Furthermore, other benefits to having variable speed motors are:
+Furthermore, other benefits of having variable speed motors are:

 	- Soft-start capabilities

 	- Quieter operation (research indicates up to 50 percent less noise than conventional blowers)

 	- Better humidity control which adds increased comfort in the summer

 	- On higher SEER condensing units, variable-speed motors are used for the condenser fan motor